mixer/wsabi/readme.md

 })
 ```

-If you'd like to access the websocket itself in your request, you can access `req.headers['x-wsabi-socket']`.
+If you'd like to access the websocket itself in your request, you can access `req.websocket`.
 That may also be used for checking if a route is running under websockets.

 ### A Note About Sessions